 What a third-party food delivery and technology platform offers restaurants

 There are many benefits to partnering with a third-party food delivery platform.
 For one, it instantly boosts your online accessibility and exposure.
-And perhaps the greatest benefit: it takes the logistical burdens of actually coordinating delivery software, processes, and personnel off of your plate.
+And perhaps the greatest benefit: it takes the logistical burdens of coordinating delivery software, processes, and personnel off of your plate.
 It also provides useful customer data for your restaurant, which you can analyze for food delivery trends and patterns and subsequently inform your marketing strategy.

-DoorDash’s Merchant Portal, a free service included with a DoorDash partnership, allows you to export detailed sales reports for specific time periods and understand the habits and preferences of both new customers and your loyal regulars.
+DoorDash’s Merchant Portal, a free service included with a DoorDash partnership, allows you to explore detailed sales reports for specific time periods and understand the habits and preferences of both new customers and your loyal regulars.
 Based on this information, you can adjust operations, introduce or phase out menu items, and develop a targeted marketing strategy that will attract more repeat customers and create a steady stream of revenue.

 Why customers use third-party food delivery services

-The main takeaway from these food delivery trends is that convenience is the most important factor for consumers opting for food delivery—with supporting local businesses being another motivator.
+The main takeaway from these food delivery trends is that convenience is the most important factor for consumers opting for food delivery — with supporting local businesses being another motivator.
 Food delivery platforms are an easy way to improve the customer experience thanks to a simple ordering process and speedy delivery of your quality food to their doorsteps.

 How to create an effective marketing strategy based on consumer profile